antfu/vue-starport/README.md

 ### Keep Alive

-By default, when navigating to a page without a corresponding `<Starport>` proxy to land, the componet will be destroyed.
+By default, when navigating to a page without a corresponding `<Starport>` proxy to land, the component will be destroyed.
 If you want to keep the component alive even when it's not presented in the current route, you can set `keepAlive` to `true` for that specific instance.

 ```html
 <Starport keep-alive port="my-id">